jamong/music-rnn/README_eng.md

     │       ├── train
     │       └── valid
 ```
-- for example, if you want to use JSB_Chorales set,
+- for example, to use JSB_Chorales set,
 - edit source codes (block of setting Data Set) of train_piano.py like below codes
 ```python
 # ================================================================================